-Our procurement procedures identify our commitment to, and adoption of, the Public Service (Social Value) Act 2012, which ensures that pre-procurement deliberations are undertaken if there are economic, social and environmental well-being issues in connection with public services contracts.
-In February 2023 the Authority adopted a Modern Slavery Statement.
+Our procurement procedures identify our commitment to, and adoption of, the Procurement Act 2023, which ensures that pre-procurement deliberations are undertaken if there are economic, social and environmental well-being issues in connection with public services contracts.
+The Authority approved the latest version of our Modern Slavery Statement in October 2024.